Trump Said ‘You’ve Got To Deny’ Women’s Accusations, According To Woodward Book

 — The Hill (@thehill) September 12, 2018

 Further, Trump has famously paid off at least two women to keep quiet about alleged affairs.
-Most famously, adult-film actress Stormy Daniels (real name: Stephanie Marie Clifford) accepted over a hundred thousand dollars in hush money from Trump to keep quiet about an alleged affair.
+Most famously, adult-film actress Stormy Daniels (real name: Stephanie Marie Clifford) accepted $130 thousand in hush money from Trump associate Michael Cohen to keep quiet about an alleged affair.
 Similarly, Playboy Playmate Karen McDougal also claims she was paid hush money to keep quiet about an affair with Trump.

-Bob Woodward’s Fear, Omarosa Maginault Newman’s Unhinged, and an anonymous editorial by a “senior White House official” published in The New York Times all make similar claims: namely, that the Trump administration is being mitigated by an in-house “resistance.”
+Bob Woodward’s Fear, Omarosa Maginault Newman’s Unhinged, and an anonymous editorial by a “senior White House official” published in the New York Times all make similar claims: namely, that the Trump administration is being mitigated by an in-house “resistance.”
 That is to say, aides and officials work together to try to limit Trump’s more explosive and ill-informed efforts, even to the point of snatching papers from his desk before he can read them.